-Catching panfish is fun, not to mention they are so delicious.
+Catching blue gills is so much fun, not to mention they make a delicious meal.

 Blue gills are the most popular fresh water pan fish around.
 Children and adults alike love to fish for them, and if you see a bobber floating - that is a telltale sign that they are fishing for bluegills.